Murder of Nonoi

 Nurasyura binte Mohamed Fauzi was a two-year-old Malay girl from Singapore who was raped and murdered.
 Nurasyura, better known as Nonoi, had gone missing on 1 March 2006, and a highly publicized search ensued; three days later her stepfather, Mohammed Ali bin Johari, confessed to what he claimed was an accidental death, and he led police to her body.
-An autopsy revealed that the girl was drowned to death and was sexually assaulted before her death.
+An autopsy revealed that the girl was drowned and sexually assaulted before her death.
 On 31 August 2007, after an 8-day hearing, the High Court found Mohammed Ali, who repeatedly denied raping Nonoi, guilty of murder and sentenced him to death.

 Subsequently, the Court of Appeal of Singapore, while dismissing Mohammed Ali's appeal on 22 April 2008, had also found him guilty of raping Nonoi even though the prosecution had not formally made an additional charge of rape against him in the first place.
 After staying on death row for another 8 months since the loss of his appeal, Mohammed Ali was hanged on 19 December 2008.
 The case had been a shock to Singaporeans since its occurrence and aftermath, spawning a 2009 TV adaptation of the case and a publication of the case by Singapore's national newspaper The Straits Times in 2015.